MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## Why doesn't my model load?

 Models with very high polygon counts may take a long time to load, especially over slower connections.
 If the model doesn't load at all,  the GLB file may not be valid.
-A corrupt or invalid GLB may appear as loading but it will never actually ever load.
+A corrupt or invalid GLB file may appear as loading but it will never actually ever load.
 If this happens, restart the app and try again.
 If, after restarting, the model still fails to load, try re-exporting the GLB from your authoring software and upload it again to SharePoint.
-If that doesn't work, try loading the model in a different GLTF viewer like [BabylonJS Sandbox](https://sandbox.babylonjs.com/).
+If that doesn't work, try loading the model in a different glTF viewer like [BabylonJS Sandbox](https://sandbox.babylonjs.com/).

 Larger models may exceed the memory of the mobile device you are using.
 This is especially true on previous generation iPhones.
-To reduce the models' memory requirements, reduce the size of any textures associated with the model and decimate the model to use fewer polygons.
+To reduce the model's memory requirements, reduce the size of any textures associated with the model and decimate the model to use fewer polygons.

 ### See also